Computer verification of Wiles' proof of Fermat's Last Theorem

 "Formalize and verify by computer a proof of Fermat's Last Theorem, as proved by A. Wiles in 1995.
 This problem is in the spirit of a long and strong Dutch tradition."

-This is indeed a challenge.
-In 2005, I expected the problem to be solved in around fifty years, with a very wide margin.
+A computer application that can be used to formalize mathematics and to verify mathematical proofs is called a theorem prover (or proof assistant).
+As I had some experience with mathematics and theorem provers, Jan asked me to make a web page about this problem.
+I did this.
+I expected the problem to be solved in around fifty years, with a very wide margin.
 In 2016, I am more optimistic, see below.
 On this page, I try to explain some aspects of the problem, and to give relevant links to the literature and to other web pages.

 Aspects: